HOW IS THE HEATHERS SENIOR HOMES LICENSED?

 Medicaid and Medicare programs do not cover what The Heathers offers.
 Private pay and long-term care insurance are accepted.
 There are many other ways to help families pay for elderly care services in Lake in the Hills or Ringwood.
 Please see the Financial Resources section of this website for more information.

 WHAT HAPPENS IF A RESIDENT RUNS OUT OF MONEY, MUST THEY LEAVE?

 Most often, a resident's health dictates that they must leave an Assisted Living community, usually because they require a more skilled level of care.
 The family's transparency regarding the financial health of the resident allows us to assist them in making new arrangements for care, if necessary.
 Please see the Financial Resources section of this website for suggestions of ways to help alleviate the financial obligations.

 WHAT OUTDOOR OR OFF-CAMPUS ACTIVITIES DO YOU OFFER?

 The Heathers locations have a spacious campus available for many outdoor activities.
 For example, gardeners will love our raised produce and flower beds.
-Residents will enjoy walking throughout beautiful grounds.
-Warm evenings will find many residents listening to music (sometimes live in the pavilion) and enjoying conversation around the fire-pit.
+Residents will enjoy walking throughout the beautiful grounds.
+Warm evenings will find many of our Lake in the Hills elderly care residents listening to music (sometimes live in the pavilion) and enjoying conversation around the fire pit.
 The Heathers will soon have a large van equipped to take residents off campus to local art fairs, farmers' markets, musical and theater events, and other activities chosen by the residents.
-However, it is our preference to "bring the community" to the residents to maintain a lesser anxiety-provoking environment often caused by outside trip particularly with memory care residents.
+However, it is our preference to "bring the community" to the residents to maintain a lesser anxiety-provoking environment often caused by outside trips, particularly with memory care residents.